surajsharma/paper-jekyll-theme/_pages/about.md

 published: true
 tags: 'personal, career, hobbies'
 ---
-Hello, thank you for dropping by!
+I'm just an intellectual interloper, a midnight marauder, an agent provocateur par excellence.
+Welcome to my page, thank you for dropping by!

 I'm Suraj, a software developer based in India.